alindeman/upgradingtorails4/text/02_active_record_and_relation.markdown

 # Array
 @@@

-In Rails 4, **`all` returns a new Relation**.
-This new relation simply represents "all" of the records and can be further chained onto.
+In Rails 4, however, `all` does not force the query to an `Array`.
+It has similar behavior to `scoped` in Rails 3:

 @@@ ruby
 Post.all.where("created_at > ?", 2.days.ago)